akka/akka-persistence-cassandra/EventsByTag.md

 )
 ```

-Part of recovery will then check that all events have been written by the tag writer.
+Part of recovery checks that all events have been written by the tag writer.

 On the happy path this table will be written to after the tag_view write is complete
 so it could be lost in a crash.
 In that event recovery will duplicate writes to the
 tag_views table which is fine as they will be upserts.

-TODO:
-What happens if a persistenceId is not uses for a long time after a crash? eventsByTag queries
-would remain out of date for a long time.

 ### Deletion of events

 *Deletes are not propagated to the events by tag table.*

 It is assumed that the eventsByTag query is used to populate a separate read view or
 events are never deleted.
-An optional TTL can be set on the tag_view table to clean up
-events assuming they have been written to another read view database, otherwise they are
-kept forever.
+A future feature will be to TTL the table.